WordPress/gutenberg/docs/rfc/block-registration.md

 }
 ```

-In PHP, it is transformed at runtime to code roughly equivalent to:
+In PHP, it is transformed at runtime with a new helper function `register_block_from_metadata` to code roughly equivalent to:

 ```php
 <?php